Kerstin Thieme: Work

-Thieme already achieved her first compositional successes during his time in Leipzig.
+Thieme already achieved her first compositional successes during her time in Leipzig.
 This included the world premiere of the Variations on a Theme by Hindemith for large orchestra at the Gewandhaus in 1934.
 After the Second World War, Thieme's compositional activities focused primarily on vocal music and orchestral works.
 In compositions with texts, the human solo voice often takes a back seat to the use of choirs.
 However, Thieme's works, which are often characterised by bold harmonies, are never lacking in songfulness and clarity of text.

 Among Thieme's important works are Canticum Hoffnung, a triptych for soprano solo and mixed choir (1973) based on texts by Nelly Sachs and the Requiem, the premiere of which took place in Nuremberg in 1998.
 Thieme also wrote numerous works for premières as part of the International Organ Week Nuremberg (ION) in Nuremberg.
 Thieme maintained close ties with the choirs and choral associations based in Nuremberg, such as the Hans-Sachs-Chor Nürnberg and the Bachchor St. Lorenz Nürnberg which also premiered Thieme's compositions on several occasions.

 Thieme received several prizes for her compositions, including one in 1989 at the Fanny Mendelssohn Competition for Composition of the City of Unna.
 Thieme has been a juror at several music competitions.